March 3, 2026

 Another important advantage of using AI for your business emails is that it can help your team communication, by providing a consistent and professional tone throughout all of your emails, no matter who’s sending the email.
 It can be especially useful for your team to provide better customer service.

-With all that in mind, here is our curated list of the best AI assistant you can use to write better emails in less time.
+With all that in mind, here is our curated list of the best AI assistants you can use to write better emails in less time.

 The AI email assistants we’ll explore are meant to help you write and (sometimes) reply to emails more efficiently.